scorpiodiagrams/.github/profile/README.md

 Scorpio makes diagrams from text files.

 Scorpio's main strength is annotation.
-You can mark up diagrams with a lot of extra information to get a visual overview that you can dive into for more detail.
+Try out some of the examples.

 ### How to join in